Lroes/ARc-Electric_Wiki/How-To-Use-ArcLight.md

-Once a plane has been detected, and you have a light selected, You can place the light by tapping anywhere within the plane.
+Once a plane has been detected, and you have a light selected, you can place the light by tapping anywhere within the plane.

 <div align="center">